-Senior Seminar in Communication

-Prereauisites: COMM 2013/PBRL 2013, COMM 2101, COMM

-3013/PBRL 3013 and COMM 3102
+Senior Seminar in Communication 0.5 unit Prerequisites: COMM 2013/PBRL 2013, COMM 2101, COMM 3013/PBRL 3013 and COMM 3102

 A project-based capstone course in which students integrate and apply knowledge, practices, and principles from previous coursework in communication.
 The aim is to integrate knowledge gained through previous coursework and experience and build on the conceptual and theoretical foundation through integrative analysis, practical application, and critical thinking.